-Inquiry Area 2 - Adult Learning Culture Part A
+Inquiry Area 2 - Adult Learning Culture

+Part A

-Adult Learning Culture Instructional Practice Instructional Leadership Systems and Structures that Support Continuous Improvement CCSD Districtwide Survey Data CCSD Districtwide Survey Data Frequency of behavior events disaggregated by demographic Graduation projections by cohort Chronic absenteeism rates by grades and ethnicity Data Reviewed Areas of Strength: 71.43% of parents reported that Cheyenne High School sets clear rules for behavior, which is an increase of 3.57% over the past three years.
-When disaggregated by ethnicity, overall behavior referrals for each ethnic group are proportionate to their prevalence in total enrollment.
-Areas for Growth: The majority of referrals among Black/African American students are in the minor to major or minor category (26.3%).
-The majority of referrals among Hispanic/Latino students are in the minor to major (49.5%) or minor category (54.9%).
-During the 23/24 school year Black/African American students were reperminor-to-major referrals an average of 6.1 times, compared to Hisapnic/Latino students (4.2) and White students Problem Statement Approximately 30% of teachers and staff do not feel that Cheyenne High School sets clear rules of behavior for students.
-Critical Root Causes The high rate of minor behaviors and minor-to-major behaviors indicate that classroom expectations must also be maintained through engagement in high quality Tier 1 instruction.
+Adult Learning Culture Instructional Practice Instructional Leadership Systems and Structures that Support Continuous Improvement CCSD Districtwide Survey Data CCSD Districtwide Survey Data Frequency of behavior events disaggregated by demographic Graduation projections by cohort Chronic absenteeism rates by grades and ethnicity Data Reviewed Areas for Growth: The majority of referrals among Black/African American students are in the minor to major category (58.8%) or minor category (26.3%).
+The majority of referrals among Hispanic/Latino students are in the minor to major category (49.5%) or minor category (54.9%).
+During the 23/24 school year Black/African American students were repeatedly referred for minor-to-major referrals an average of 6.1 times, compared to Hisapnic/Latino students (4.2) and White students (4.2).
+Problem Statement Approximately 30% of teachers and staft do not feel that Chevenne High School sets clear rules of behavior for students.
+Critical Root Causes ot The high rate of minor behaviors and minor-to-major behaviors indicate that classroom expectations must also be maintained through engagement in high quality Tier 1 instruction.